valksor/php-dev/README.md

 ## Security

-If you discover any security-related issues, please email us at security@valksor.dev instead of using the issue tracker.
+If you discover any security-related issues, please email us at packages@valksor.com instead of using the issue tracker.

-For security policy and vulnerability reporting guidelines, please see our [Security Policy](SECURITY.md).

 ## Support